Table of Contents

-Intuition is an over-romanticized term in our generation.
+"Intuition" is an over-romanticized term in the current generation.
 While there’s nothing wrong with going with your gut, doing so may be detrimental for your business.
 After all, no one wants to create a Highest Paid Person's Opinion (or "HiPPO") culture in their company.

-You can learn more about how to design a data science project as a leader in other Edlitera posts, but let’s first examine a summary of potential outcomes that can tell you that your data science project was successful:
+But let’s first examine a summary of potential outcomes that can tell you that your data science project is successful:

-- You used your results to create an impactful final communication product (for example, a report, presentation, or app).
+- You use your results to create an impactful final communication product (for example, a report, presentation, or app).

-- You learned that your data can’t answer your question.
+- You learn that your data can’t answer your question.

-- You made decisions and new policies based on your results.
+- You make decisions and new policies based on your results.

 Why is an Explainable Algorithm So Important?